PhilipKolarov/single_file_projects_python/README.md

 class_speaker - a simple class of speaker with a changeable volume;

+class_traffic_lights - a simple class with changeable trafficl lights, using time;

 Juice (Directory) - A demonstration of inheritance with classes, using juice as an example

 User (Directory) - A personal version of a user class for a website, utilizing inheritance